rswgnu/hyperbole/README.md

       outline.
 Each node also has a permanent hyperlink anchor that you can reference from any other node;

-   4. Manage all your contacts quickly with hierarchical categories and embed hyperlinks within each entry.
+   4. Manage all your contacts or record-based, unstructured nodes quickly with hierarchical categories; each entry can have embedded hyperbuttons of any type.
 Or create an archive of documents with hierarchical entries and use the same search mechanism to quickly find any matching entry;

    5. Use single keys to easily manage your Emacs windows or frames and quickly retrieve saved window and frame configurations;